vanvalenlab/deepcell-tf/README.md

 ## Getting Started

-The fastest way to get started with DeepCell is to run the docker image:
+The fastest way to get started with DeepCell is to run one of our existing images from Docker Hub.
+To do so, run the following command:

 ```bash
 nvidia-docker run -it --rm -p 8888:8888 vanvalenlab/deepcell-tf:0.4.0-gpu